- Home

 Three of the most popular scams at the moment include:

-- Quishing emails – Quising describes when a fraudster sends you an email claiming to be from a bank or another organisation, like HMRC or a major retailer.
+- Quishing emails – Quishing describes when a fraudster sends you an email claiming to be from a bank or another organisation, like HMRC or a major retailer.
 The email will include a QR code and prompt you to scan it to buy a product, collect a refund or provide information.
 However, this code will direct you to a fake website that the scammers will use to collect your bank details.
 Be wary of any emails asking you for payment information and delete anything that looks fishy.

-- Bogus giveaways – This is when scammers send emails, texts or Whatsapp messages claiming to be from a company offering you the chance to take part in a competition or giveaway.
+- Bogus giveaways – This is when scammers send emails, texts or WhatsApp messages claiming to be from a company offering you the chance to take part in a competition or giveaway.
 The link they send you – again, typically for the purpose of collecting your bank details – may be suspiciously short or not indicate what the website is, so be on your guard.

 Loved one in need scam – You’ll receive a WhatsApp message supposedly from a family member, saying that they’ve got a new phone number and need money to pay a bill urgently.
 Messages often start with ‘Hello mum’ or ‘Hello dad’.
 They will then provide bank details for you to transfer money across to them.
 If you’re suspicious about a request for help you’ve received from a friend or family member, try and reach out to the person directly by another form of communication to confirm that their request for help is genuine.